mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
 Because permissionless innovation is a core value for the Internet, and yet much of the centralization seen on the Internet is performed by proprietary platforms that take advantage of this nature, the controls available to standards efforts are very limited.

 While standards bodies on their own cannot prevent centralization, the subsections below suggest meaningful steps that can be taken.
-There are also valuable contributions that standards efforts can make to other relevant forms of regulation.

 ## Be Realistic {#target}